Elin-Modding-Resources/Elin.Docs/articles/10_Source Sheets/thing.md

 ### `@obj` — Custom Texture (Non-Replacement)

-Use for custom items **not** using Texture Replacement:
+Used for custom items **not** using Texture Replacement:
 - File name must match the `id` exactly.
 - Use lowercase `.png` extension (`.PNG` will not work).
 - Place in the `Texture` folder of your mod.

 ### `obj` — Texture Replacement

-Use for items using Texture Replacement.
-This occupies a tile slot and may collide with other mods:
+Used for items using Texture Replacement.
+This occupies a tile slot in the Texture Viewer and may collide with other mods:
 - File name format: `obj_tileID` (e.g. `objS_5032`).
 - Use lowercase `.png` extension.
 - Place in the `Texture Replace` folder of your mod.